pankajvshrma/U.S.-Presidents/README.md

 accomplish this goal by performing a topic modeling text analysis on a corpus of 622 key U.S. presidential speeches .
-The results of the topic modeling analysis of the presidential speeches suggest that the technique accurately identied latent themes or dis- courses across dierent presidential speeches over time.
+The results of the topic modeling analysis of the presidential speeches suggest that the technique accurately identified latent themes or dis- courses across different presidential speeches over time.
 The results also suggest that it is an eective tool for producing new insights into the history of presidential speeches, including nding similarities between speeches that otherwise might not be apparent.